-Move over tater-tots, these Baked Broccoli Bites with a vibrant Turmeric Yogurt Dip will turn anyone in the family into a veggie lover 🙂
+Move over tater-tots, these baked broccoli bites paired with a vibrant turmeric yogurt dip is a nutrient-dense, delicious veggie-forward dish that will turn anyone in the family into a veggie lover.

 Baked Broccoli Bites

 These baked broccoli bites are the perfect handheld treat for any dining occasion.
 Whether it's for a tailgating party or an informal dinner at home with the kids, everyone is sure to love this easy recipe.

 Baked with fresh broccoli, sharp cheddar cheese, and homemade breadcrumbs, these bites are bursting with flavor and nutrition.

 Made With Homegrown Veggies

 These Broccoli Bites are a summer favorite in my house, especially when we have fresh kale and broccoli available for harvest in the garden.

 Of course, you don't need a garden to enjoy these delicious broccoli bites.
 Simply visit your favorite farmers market or supermarket to get the veggies you need.

 Broccoli has always done well for us in the garden, year after year.